LANDLORD AND TENANT LEASE AGREEMENT TEMPLATE

-Tenant is required to obtain and maintain, at Tenant’s expense, insurance that will cover bodily injury, personal injury, and property damage, occurring on the Rental Property, and naming Landlord as an additional insured.
+Tenant is required to obtain and maintain, at Tenant’s expense, renter’s insurance that will cover bodily injury, personal injury, and property damage, occurring on the Rental Property.
 Tenant will provide proof of this insurance coverage to Landlord.

-You may want to modify the language of this paragraph somewhat, or eliminate it.
-Talk with your insurance company and make sure that whether through your own insurance or Tenant insurance, you are covered in case someone slips and falls and and sues, or the Tenant causes property damage, or similar types of events.
+You may want to modify the language of this paragraph somewhat, or eliminate it if not required.
+Talk with your insurance company and make sure that whether through your own insurance, or Tenant insurance, you are covered in case someone slips and falls and sues, or the Tenant causes property damage, or similar types of events.

 If not specified otherwise above, any notices required under this Agreement will be served on the other party at the following: